A new way of understanding reward

 - understand the employee demographics and potentially different needs of different employee groups

-- conduct employee surveys to understand which reward programme features deliver the most value to them, and
+- conduct employee surveys to understand which reward program features deliver the most value to them, and

-- look at the messages that your reward programme is giving around each element and determine the extent that they align with reward strategy.
+- look at the messages that your reward program is giving around each element and determine the extent that they align with reward strategy.

 From this we then develop base salary plans that are aligned with your business requirements and reward strategy.
 We also model outcomes and costs of alternative plan designs to help you see the bigger picture and explain the potential cost and accounting implications of our recommended strategy.
 We will then show you how this compares to other organisations and offer insights into why different types of plans tend to be used by different organisations.

-Finally, we can provide you with the benefit of our experience and expertise in implementing and communicating the new salary programme: many well designed programmes do not provide a ‘return on investment’ due to poor communications or implementation.
+Finally, we can provide you with the benefit of our experience and expertise in implementing and communicating the new salary program: many well designed programs do not provide a ‘return on investment’ due to poor communications or implementation.